 Made for kids aged 1-5 years, this multivitamin syrup has a tasty raspberry flavour, making it pleasant for your tot and it can be easily added to their milk, water or juice.
 It contains vitamin D3 needed for the normal development of bones in children

 and helps support the maintenance of normal teeth too.

 One mum says: 'My 3yo loves it but she’s got really low standards when it comes to food.
 It’s 10ml per day so it lasts 15 days and you end up needing 2 bottles a month.
 This makes it more expensive than getting one bottle of Vitabiotics “well baby” a month.
 The vitamin concentration on this seems to be higher than what’s in “well baby” so I buy both Multivitamins and alternate the month I give her.
 All in all, I’m happy with the vitamin D dosage she’s getting now.'

-Vitamin C helps to support collagen formation, the normal function of bones, cartilage, gums and teeth and there is 100mg of vitamin C per daily serving, to support the normal function of the immune system.
-Designed for babies and children aged 3 months to 5 years, this easy to use liquid can simply be added to their food or drink.
+Vitamin C helps to support collagen formation, the normal function of bones, cartilage, gums and teeth and there is 100mg of vitamin C per teaspoon, to support the normal function of the immune system.
+Designed for babies and children aged 3 months to 5 years, this easy to use powder can simply be sprinkled onto their food or drink.

 The UK Department of Health recommends that all babies and children up to the age of 5 should take a vitamin D supplement, making this a good one to add to your baby's diet.
 With an easy-to-use liquid drop there's no need for measuring devices or syringes.
 Recommended daily 10 µg (400 IU) in just one tasteless drop.

 One mum said: 'It is comforting to know that your baby is getting the right nutrients, these vitamin D drops are sunshine in a bottle.
 I would give it 5 stars if the dropper was easier to administer, sometimes you get more than one drop and have to clean it off and drop again!